Instruction for Authors

 Editorial policy

 International Journal of Pharmacy Research & Technology (IJPRT) is committed to the timely publication of peer-reviewed articles in journals.
-IJPR requires all authors to comply fully with current ethical standards for publication in their disciplines.
+IJPRT requires all authors to comply fully with current ethical standards for publication in their disciplines.
 Manuscripts submitted to the journal must represent reports of original research, and the original data must be available for review by the editor if necessary.
 All authors of a manuscript must have agreed to its submission and are responsible for its content, including appropriate citations and acknowledgments, and must also have agreed that the corresponding author has the authority to act on their behalf in all matters pertaining to publication of the manuscript.
 By submission of a manuscript to the journal, the authors guarantee that they have the authority to publish the work and that the manuscript, or one with substantially the same content, was not published previously, and is not being considered for publication elsewhere.
 When submitting papers for publication, it is expected that the authors will provide written assurance and describe the novelty of their work or in the approach taken in their research in a covering letter.

-Apart from any fair dealing for the purpose of research or personal study, or any critical suggestion or review, no part of the publication can be reproduced, stored, or transmitted, in any form or by any means without prior permission of the editor, IJPR.
-IJPR and /or its publisher /or editorial members cannot be held responsible for any error or for any consequences arising from the use of the information contained in this journal.
+Apart from any fair dealing for the purpose of research or personal study, or any critical suggestion or review, no part of the publication can be reproduced, stored, or transmitted, in any form or by any means without prior permission of the editor, IJPRT.
+IJPRT and /or its publisher /or editorial members cannot be held responsible for any error or for any consequences arising from the use of the information contained in this journal.
 The copy of the journal will be sent to the corresponding authors only by ordinary post and soft copy of the articles will be delivered through e-mail only.
 If the copy of journal return, due to incomplete or incorrect or changed address of the authors, in such cases the authors will be responsible for updating the correct address.
-It will be illegal to acquire copies of IJPR journal from other sources; one cannot resale or gives away the copies of journal for the commercial or library purpose.
+It will be illegal to acquire copies of IJPRT journal from other sources; one cannot resale or gives away the copies of journal for the commercial or library purpose.
 The over-riding criteria for publication are originality, high scientific quality and interest to a multidisciplinary audience.
 Papers not sufficiently substantiated by experimental detail will not be published.
 Any technical queries will be referred back to the author, although the Editors reserve the right to make alterations in the text without altering the technical content.
 It is the responsibility of authors/ contributors to obtain permissions for reproducing any copyrighted material.
 A copy of the permission obtained must be submitted when required.

 IJPRT insists on ethical practices in both human and animal experimentation.
 Evidence for approval by a local Ethics Committee (for both human as well as animal studies) must be supplied by the authors on demand.
 Animal experimental procedures should be as humane as possible and the details of aesthetics and analgesics used should be clearly stated.
 The ethical standards of experiments must be in accordance with the guidelines provided by the CPCSEA (animal) and ICMR (human).
 The journal will not consider any paper which is ethically unacceptable.
 A statement on ethics committee permission and ethical practices must be included in all research articles under the ‘Materials and Methods’ section.
 Authors must be careful when they reproduce text, tables or illustrations from other sources.
 Plagiarism will be viewed seriously.
 All accepted papers are subject to editorial changes.

-All rights are reserved to Editor-in-chief, IJPR.
+All rights are reserved to Editor-in-chief, IJPRT.

 Submission of manuscripts